justinkelly/justinkelly.github.io/_posts/2009-09-21-mysql-script-drop-all-tables-in-a-db-and-impo.markdown

 layout: post
 title: "MySQL script: drop all tables in a db and import a .sql file"
 published: true
-tags:
+tags: mysql shell simple-invoices bash
-- mysql
-- shell
-- simple invoices
 ---

 Used to refresh SimpleInvoices.org/demo each hour